SunStone takes delivery of eco-friendly Infinity-class vessel duo

 They will now begin repositioning before going on long-term charters, Sylvia Earle with Aurora Expeditions, and Ocean Odyssey with Vantage Deluxe World Travel.

 All the vessels in the SunStone Infinity series have Tier III engines with SCR catalysts to reduce emissions.
-They run on low sulphur Marine Gas Oil (MGO), have heat recovery systems and LED lights.
+They run on low sulphur Marine Gas Oil (MGO), and have heat recovery systems and LED lights.

 Five Infinity-class new-builds, Greg Mortimer, Ocean Explorer, Ocean Victory, Sylvia Earle and Ocean Odyssey have now been delivered, while the next vessel Ocean Albatros will be delivered in March 2023.
 All vessels ordered have long-term charter agreements in place, according to the company